rgocervantes/roducks/README.md

 2.1 - Configure those virtual hosts in the vhosts file of your local server.
 (This varies depending what local server you installed).
 2.2 - Restart Apache service.

+3.- Make folder data $ mkdir app/data/storage/json/roles
-3.- Give some write permissions.
+3.1 - Give some write permissions.
 $ chmod -R 777 app/data

 4.- Run the next command.